 Notice that we're expecting two variables to be passed into the addNote() function, title and note.
-Next we replace any spaces in the title with dashes, this makes it easier for some browsers to understand the string of text.
+Next, we replace any spaces in the title with dashes; this makes it easier for some browsers to understand the string of text.
 Then we place the key/value pair into our newly minted notes object:

 '''

-notesObj[title.replace(/ /q,'-')] = note;
+notesObj[title.replace(/ /g,'-')] = note;

 '''

 The JavaScript replace method makes string manipulation quite simple.
 It acts on a string, taking a search term and a replacement term.
-The search term can be a simple string, or a complex regular expression.
+The search term can be a simple string or a complex regular expression.

-The next step is to take our notesObj variable, stringify() it and place it into localStorage.
+The next step is to take our notesObj variable, pass it into stringify() and place the return value into localStorage.
 We then clear the values from the two input fields to make it easier for the user to input another note.
-As a rule in building software it's a nice touch to return the interface to its original state after an action such as adding or removing content:
+As a rule in building software, it's a nice touch to return the interface to its original state after an action, such as adding or removing content: